 Once again, we convinced a hostel staff member to show us around Madrid.
 It worked out great for them because they are supposed to organize activities.
 Today’s plan was all about eating and relaxing; perfect!

 The tour started in the Malasana Neighbourhood.
 It’s very eclectic, vibrant, and makes you feel like a local.
-Also there is a ton of great shopping!
+Also, there is a ton of great shopping!
 I’d probably say it’s my favourite area … of what I’ve seen.

 Greek and Shop: is where we stopped for lunch.
-I ordered a gyro and a fresh pressed juice with ginger in it.
+I ordered a gyro and a fresh-pressed juice with ginger in it.
 Such a yummy and cheap meal.

 Tartan Roof: is the Azotea rooftop bar.
 It’s a bit pricey (4€ entrance fee and drinks cost around 10€) but if you get one drink you can spend as much time as you want soaking in the sun and the views.
 We were lucky that we went before the massive lines began (aka before sunset) so plan your visit wisely.

 Mercado de san Miguel: is the big food market in Madrid.
 It’s fairly pricey as well, so I wouldn’t suggest going for a meal.
 I just bought a fresh juice and planned to find food somewhere cheaper.
-McDonalds anyone?
+McDonald’s anyone?

-We went to a few nice calm bars to have wine after dinner, unfortunately I can’t remember the names but they were nothing out of the ordinary.
+We went to a few nice calm bars to have wine after dinner, unfortunately, I can’t remember the names but they were nothing out of the ordinary.
 If you don’t have a hostel taking you around to bars and you’d like a nice chill place to drink wine, check out Cava Baja, mentioned above.

-For the few of us who wanted to end the night dancing, we wandered randomly and came across and Irish pub, called La Fontana de Oro, that was playing the perfect songs to get everyone pumped for a final hurrah!
+For the few of us who wanted to end the night dancing, we wandered randomly and came across an Irish pub, called La Fontana de Oro, that was playing the perfect songs to get everyone pumped for a final hurrah!

 That’s it for Madrid!
 Not much but probably an easier read than my lengthy post on Barcelona!
 Have you been to Madrid, what are your thoughts on the city?